Ngyhoa1704/RFM-Customer-Segmentation-Power-BI-/README.md

 - Leverage demographic and geographic patterns to guide personalized marketing.

 This report supports the use of RFM as a practical and effective tool for customer segmentation and strategic decision-making in customer relationship management.
+For more details about the DAX code, please view the PBI.file